DataDog/apps/docs/en/design-guidelines.md

 #### Scenarios
 * **Completing a task:** Use a modal when you’d like to focus the user on a specific task that is coupled with  confirm/cancel actions.
-* **Confirming an action or alert** Use a modal when you’d like a user to confirm an action they just took or a consequence of an action.
+* **Confirming an action or alert** Use a modal when you’d like the user to confirm an action they just took or a consequence of an action.
 It may be paired with a warning or critical information related to that action.
 Confirmation isn't necessary when the consequences of an action are reversible or negligible. e.g. If a check mark shows an image has been selected, further confirmation is unnecessary.
 * **Communicating an error** If an action a user took led to an error, modals can be used to surface up details about the error and give the user a chance to resolve it.
 * **Displaying lengthier help information** If the help information is relatively short, display it in a tooltip on hover instead.